Restaurant "Sidro" invites you to taste their marinated shark

 Your restaurant is known for its seafood.
 Do you remember how you used to prepare the menus?

-At time, in the beginning, there were quite a few meat dishes on our menu but somehow, seafood always found a place in the foreground since we live in a location where seafood is extremely accessible.
-During thathere were far less restaurant businesses in Izola than there are now, and we were somehow obliged to offer various dishes.
+In the beginning, there were quite a few meat dishes on our menu but somehow, seafood always found a place in the foreground since we live in a location where seafood is extremely accessible.
+During that time, there were far less restaurant businesses in Izola than there are now, and we were somehow obliged to offer various dishes.
 Bit by bit, however, we began focusing on fish dishes and other seafood dishes for which we are famous now.

 And how do you choose your ingredients nowadays?